Sleep Challenges in Children Ages 3\u20135: From Monsters to Morning

 What You'll Learn

-• For fear of the dark, acknowledge and reframe rather than dismissing—pair a warm-toned nightlight with a designated "brave buddy" comfort object.
+- For fear of the dark, acknowledge and reframe rather than dismissing—pair a warm-toned nightlight with a special "brave buddy" stuffed animal.

-• Bedtime stalling is almost always about maintaining connection, so build preemptive requests into the routine and end with the same phrase nightly.
+- Bedtime stalling is almost always about holding onto you a little longer, so build those last requests into the routine and end with the same phrase every night.

-• When transitioning away from naps, replace them with 30 to 45 minutes of quiet time and temporarily move bedtime earlier to prevent overtiredness.
+- When your child drops their nap, replace it with 30 to 45 minutes of quiet time and move bedtime earlier to prevent the overtiredness spiral.

-• Personalized bedtime stories are especially effective for ages 3 to 5 because young children process emotions through narrative more readily than abstract conversation.
+- Personalized bedtime stories are especially powerful for ages 3 to 5 because young children work through big feelings through stories, not conversations.

 Why Do Children Ages 3–5 Struggle With Sleep?

-Between ages three and five, children undergo one of the most dramatic cognitive leaps in human development.
-Their prefrontal cortex—the brain region responsible for imagination, planning, and anticipating future events—is coming online in a major way.
+Between ages three and five, the part of your child's brain that powers imagination, planning, and thinking about the future is coming online in a big way.
 This is wonderful for pretend play and storytelling.
 It is less wonderful for bedtime.

 For the first time, your child can vividly imagine things that are not there.
 A shadow becomes a creature.
 A creaking house becomes footsteps.
-The problem is that the brain systems responsible for reality-testing—distinguishing what is imagined from what is real—are still years from full maturity.
+The problem is that the part of the brain that sorts out what is real from what is imagined is still years from being fully developed.
 So when your three-year-old says there is a monster in the closet, they are not being manipulative.
-In a very real neurological sense, they cannot be sure there isn't.
+Their brain genuinely cannot be sure there is not.

-Simultaneously, preschoolers are developing a growing awareness of separateness from their caregivers.
-Bedtime becomes the daily moment when that separateness feels most acute.
+At the same time, your preschooler is becoming more aware of being a separate person from you.
+And bedtime is the moment each day when that separateness feels biggest.
 The house goes quiet, the lights go down, and they are alone with their newly powerful imagination.
-Research from Sadeh and colleagues found that sleep difficulties in this age group are most strongly predicted not by temperament alone, but by the interaction between a child's imaginative capacity and their sense of nighttime security.
+Research from Sadeh and colleagues found that sleep difficulties at this age are most strongly predicted by the combination of a child's growing imagination and how safe they feel at night.

 Fear of the Dark and Monsters